-Bank Resona Perdania has been effectively operating since February 1, 1958.
-Bank Resona Perdania is the first joint venture bank in Indonesia, which is clear proof of the efforts of Indonesia and Japan in increasing economic cooperation, especially in the banking sector.
+Established on February 15, 1956, Bank Resona Perdania (“Bank”) began its operations on February 1, 1958.
+Bank Resona Perdania is the first joint venture bank in Indonesia which is a concrete representation of the commitment between Indonesia and Japan in enhancing economic cooperation, particularly in the banking sector.

-The Bank has various financial solution products and services, including lending, funding, treasury, import, export, bank guarantee and other banking transaction activities.
+Over the time, the Bank's services kept evolving.
+In February 1969, the Bank officially operated as a foreign exchange bank.
+Currently, the Bank has a variety of financial solution products and services, including lending, funding, treasury, import, export, bank guarantees, and other banking transaction activities.

 a.
 To gather funds from the public, either in the form of current accounts, time deposits, certificates of deposit, saving accounts and/or other similar forms, either in Rupiah or foreign currency;